What Is It?

 Urinary incontinence is a loss of control over urination.
 Urine leaks before you are able to get to a toilet.

-One type is stress incontinence.
+One type of incontinence is stress incontinence.
 Your pelvic muscles are located beneath your bladder.
 Stress incontinence occurs when your pelvic muscles aren't strong enough.
 They cannot withstand a "stress" or pressure pushing on the bladder.

 When your pelvic muscles give way, they release their squeeze around the bottom of your bladder.
 As a result, urine can drain out.